Renewable Energy Sources

 -

-Ensuring priority access to electricity from renewable energy sources;
+granting priority access to electricity from renewable sources;

 -

-Providing individuals and legal entities access to information about the production and use of renewable energy and energy efficiency;
+ensuring access of individuals and legal entities to information on the production and use of renewable energy and energy efficiency;

 -